crinkle-cut/smoothbeta/README.md

 ## License

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.

+## Issues with this fork

+terrain doesn't render